 | $25,000 | $125.00 | $625.00 | $875.00 |

-"The goal isn't to make the most on one trade.
-It's to still be trading in six months."
+"The goal is not to make the most on one trade.
+It is to still be trading in six months."